-A claim that you published erroneous information could have serious legal ramifications.
-Publishing insurance protects against lawsuits related to libel, copyright infringement, and more.
+A claim that you published erroneous information could have serious ramifications.
+Publishing insurance can help cover legal expenses related to libel, copyright infringement, and other risks.

 These policies provide coverage for the most common publishing risks.